2005:

 It is reported that the Jacksonville, Florida radio station

 WBWL (600 AM) has been purchased by Disney.
-Sometime within the next 3 months the station will become a Radio Disney affiliate.
+Sometime within the

 2003:

 The Academy of Motion Picture Arts and Sciences present the 8th Marc Davis Lecture on Animation "Frank and Ollie: Drawn Together," featuring Disney Legends Frank Thomas and Ollie Johnston in person, at the Samuel Goldwyn Theater in Beverly Hills.
-Leonard Maltin moderates the discussion to honor the animators who are famous members of Walt's "Nine Old Men".
+Leonard Maltin moderates the discussion to honor the animators who are famous members of Walt's "Nine Old Men."

 Cast and crew of the hit TLC television series Trading Spaces visit Walt Disney World to tape segments for a future episode that will feature 4 Walt Disney World Cast Members and their homes.